james-clarusway/scenario-examples/CKAD/security/step3/step1.md

-Update pod ubuntu-sleeper to run as Root user and with the SYS_TIME capability.
+- Add the SYS_TIME capability to the pod 'demo-context'.